checkmarble/marble/kubernetes/README.md

 In order to deploy the helm packages, the associated images must be available on the newly created cluster.
 So we must upload the images to the cluster by executing the command `make upload_images`

-#### Build dependencies

-The marble application is built around many services which depend from one another. so we need to make sure all the dependencies are fullfiled.
-Execute the command `make build_dependencies` to resolve the dependencies of the marble application.

 #### Deploy the application